Woo (band): First recordings and first album (1974-1982)

 In 1982, during the new wave and punk era, Woo released their first album, Whichever Way You Are Going You Are Going Wrong, with 10 instrumental tracks and one song sung by Mark.
 It was mixed by Clive, who also designed the LP cover.

-The album was well received by the English musical press, in particular Melody Maker and NME, which described the music of the Ives brothers as a collaboration between the Durutti Column and Penguin Cafe Orchestra, produced by Brian Eno.
+The album was well-received by the English musical press, in particular Melody Maker and NME, which described the music of the Ives brothers as a collaboration between the Durutti Column and Penguin Cafe Orchestra, produced by Brian Eno.

-During that time, Woo met the bands Everything but the Girl and Five or Six.
-They became friends and shared jam sessions.

 Next three albums (1982-1991)

-Free and under no contract, the band kept building its musical career, recording more and more tracks, in a free creative spirit, for a total of 1500 tracks over a period of 10 years.
-The Ives brothers become strongly interested in Raja Yoga and spiritual healing.
+Free and under no contract, the band kept building its musical career, recording more and more tracks for a total of 1500 tracks over ten years.
+The Ives brothers became interested in Rāja yoga and spiritual healing.
 Mark studied theosophy and Krishna consciousness, while Clive started practicing Shiatsu in parallel with their musical creations.
-Their spiritual interests had a strong impact on Woo's forthcoming musical projects.
+Their spiritual interests had an effect on Woo's music.

 In 1987, the US label Independent Projects Records re-released Whichever Way You Are Going You Are Going Wrong.
-In 1989, It's Cosy Inside, which Woo had already created in 1983, was released in the US as well as in Europe, and gave the band the opportunity to get some exposure on the other side of the Atlantic.
+In 1989, It's Cosy Inside, which Woo first recorded in 1983, was released in the US as well as in Europe; this gave the band the opportunity to get some exposure on the other side of the Atlantic.

-The band's musical style had evolved and was more mature throughout the 16 tracks of the album.
-This new album is influenced for the most part by George Orwell's novel "1984".
+At this point the band's musical style had evolved significantly.
+The resulting album was influenced by George Orwell's novel 1984.